Near Williamsburg in York County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A Union Advance (approx. half a mile away); Vineyard Tract (approx. 1˝ miles away); Fort Magruder Fort Magruder (approx. 1.6 miles away); Magruder’s Defenses (approx. 2 miles away); Battle of Williamsburg (approx. 2 miles away); Quarterpath Road (approx. 2 miles away); Peninsula Campaign (approx. 2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the A Union Advance (approx. half a mile away); Vineyard Tract (approx. 1˝ miles away); Fort Magruder (approx. 1.6 miles away); a different marker also named Fort Magruder (approx. 1.6 miles away); Magruder’s Defenses (approx. 2 miles away); Quarterpath Road (approx. 2 miles away); Peninsula Campaign (approx. 2 miles away); The Battle of Williamsburg (approx. 2 miles away).
 Touch for a list and map of all markers in Williamsburg.

 More about this marker.
 The top left of the marker contains a watercolor by Lt.
 Robert Sneden of “The Battle of Williamsburg” – Copyright Virginia Historical Society, 1997.
 The bottom right of the marker features an engraving of “The Battle of Williamsburg” from Harper’s Weekly.

 1. Battle of Williamsburg, 5 May 1862.
 (Submitted on August 17, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 2. The Peninsula Campaign.
 (Submitted on August 17, 2008, by Bill Coughlin of North Arlington, New Jersey.)